 Washington: November 1-December 15

-After August 15th, 2021, you must have a Qualifying Life Event in order to enroll in a new plan for 2021.
+After January 15, 2022, you must have a Qualifying Life Event in order to enroll in a new plan for 2022.
 Catch asks questions during your application to determine if you qualify for a Special Enrollment Period.
-For more information, see our help article about SEP
+For more information, see our help article about SEP.

 Generally, Open Enrollment for most states* runs from November 1 to December 15.
 Plans sold during Open Enrollment start January 1.